OfficeDev/VBA-content/VBA/Access-VBA/articles/form-inputparameters-property-access.md

 An example  **InputParameters** property string used with stored procedure would be:

-@state char=[Forms]![formname]![StateList], @salesyear smallint=[Forms]![formname]![Enter year of interest]
+@state char=[Forms]![formname]![StateList], @"salesyear" smallint=[Forms]![formname]![Enter year of interest]

-This would result in the @state parameter being set to the current value of the StateList control, and the user getting prompted for the @salesyear parameter.
+This would result in the @state parameter being set to the current value of the StateList control, and the user getting prompted for the @"salesyear" parameter.
 If there were any other parameters to the stored proc that were not in this list, they would get default values assigned.

 The stored procedure should be executed using a command string containing the {call } syntax with one ? marker for each non-default parameter in the  **InputParameters** list.